Captioning Business Resources

 Resources for starting and maintaining your own captioning business

-These are resources that might be used most often by captioners.
+Captioners might find these resources helpful.
 For those who are already aware of these resources, please take the time to look into them and make sure you have the most current information.

-A business plan will help you determine what your goal is in opening a new business, it describes your product or service and also discusses your competition, to name a few.
-This is an absolute must before attempting to take the next step in opening your business as it helps you solidify your purpose is and what your goals are.
+A business plan will help you determine what your goal is in opening a new business, describe your product or service, and identify your competition.
+You must write a business plan before taking the next step in opening your business, as it will help you solidify your purpose and your goals.

 Here are examples of business plans:

 Once you have defined your goals for your business, you need to write a marketing plan that describes how you intend to let potential clients know about your products and services.
-A typical marketing plan has descriptions on an analysis of the competitive market and offers budget analysis for a marketing plan.
+A typical marketing plan includes an analysis of the competitive market and a budget analysis.

 Here are examples of marketing plans: